Skip to content

 # sudo apt install docker.io

-just doctor and capsem-admin doctor both check these resources automatically and fail if below minimum.
+just doctor and capsem-builder doctor both check these resources automatically and fail if below minimum.

 ManagerTemplate HandlingUse CaseExample